-In Round 1 of the program, grant recipients were given up to $65,000 to (Re)Model or (Re)Imagine successful audience engagement and/or community development models.
-Feel free to follow their projects on the TCG Circle.
+In Round 1 of Audience (R)Evolution, grant recipients were awarded up to $65,000 to (Re)Model or (Re)Imagine successful audience-engagement and/or community-development strategies.

-As effective audience engagement and community development efforts increase around the country, many theatres have expressed the need to implement strategies that more closely align with their communities.
-To circumvent working in isolation, and to encourage knowledge sharing across the field, TCG believes that the way forward is through collaboration with audiences, community partners, and peer theatre organizations.
-To accomplish this effort, Round Two of Audience (R)Evolution will focus on cohort-building by helping theatres to share knowledge while partnering on new strategies and models for audience engagement and community development via two distinct initiatives:
+To accomplish this goal, Round 2 of Audience (R)Evolution will focus on cohort-building by helping theatres to share knowledge while partnering on new strategies for audience engagement and community development via two distinct initiatives:

-Travel Grants of up to $7,500 will allow teams of TCG Member Theatre staff and community stakeholders to observe effective audience engagement programs and to consult with professionals who can advise on strategies to deepen relationships with communities served by their theatre.
+Travel Grants of up to $7,500 will allow teams of TCG Member Theatre staff and/or community stakeholders to observe effective audience-engagement programs and to consult with professionals who can advise on strategies to deepen relationships with communities served by their theatre.
 These grants are intended to serve as a catalyst for deeper field-wide relationships between Applicant Theatres and those being observed.

-At the core, this round of the program supports risk-taking, reflection, experimentation, and collective action towards implementing new engagement strategies which will help theatres sustain and grow attendance and demand.
+At the core, Audience (R)Evolution supports risk-taking, reflection, experimentation, and collective action toward implementing new strategies that will help theatres sustain and grow attendance and demand.